anthonymo/ScTool_Wpf/README.md

 Copy the source code or directly write on our code editor.
 The avm、abi、map files will on the server if compile sucessfully.
 Everyone can check the files.

-This compiler use remote api,so we can develop a web tool to compile c# code.
+This compiler use remote api, we can develop a web tool to compile c# code.

 ![](image/pic2.png)
 We develop a sample.